web-at-berkeley/backend-project-sp-22/README.md

 1. A duck can REGISTER for the event if they provide their name and initial stipend.
 You may assume that no two ducks with the same name will ever register.
 You can find a more detailed explanation of what a duck is in the API Documentation section.

 2. Duck Fashion Week Administrators can ADD new clothing items or UPDATE existing clothing items at any time.
-You can find a more detailed explanation of what a clothing item is, as well as what updating one looks like in the API Documentation section.
+You can find a more detailed explanation of what a clothing item is in the API Documentation section, but as a quick rundown, its got a "name", a "units" (or quantity), and "points" (the average # of points that each unit is worth).

 3. Registered ducks will be able to execute a BID command for clothing items currently on the market.
-You can find a more detailed explanation of what a bid is in the API Documentation section.
+You can find a more detailed explanation of what a bid is in the API Documentation section, but as a quick rundown, its got a "duck" (name of duck buying), "".

 4. Whenever the Duck Fashion Week admins execute a SELL command, they clothing item will be sold.
 For this given clothing item, it will continue to be sold until there are either no more bids for the clothing item, or no more quantity available for the clothing item.
 You can find a more detailed explanation of what a sell is in the API Documentaiton section.

    - As long as a clothing item can be sold, it will be sold to the bid with the highest price.
 After this, that bid will be deleted, the price of the bid will be deducted from the duck's stipend, and the clothing item is added to the duck's wardrobe.
 However, the transaction for a bid can only go through if the duck that issued the bid **has enough money in their stipend** to cover the price of the bid.
 If the duck does not have enough money, this bid should be ignored/deleted, and we should move on to finding the next best bid.

-   - If the Duck Fashion Week admins execute a SELL for a clothing item but there are no more clothing items to sell, do nothing (and return with a status of 400).

 5. At any point, the Duck Fashion Week Administrators can execute a TALLY command.
 When this happens, they want the following information: